big-data-lab-umbc/aws-automation/gpu-example/OceanEddy/SageMaker_based_example_with_script.md

 ### Step6

-**If you are creating a new IAM role, followin this step, otherwise skip and go to next step**.
+**If you are creating a new IAM role, follow this step6, otherwise skip and go to next step**.

 At this point you should go with the default one, which is _(ii)_ Any S3 bucket.
 It is good as it allows to access any S3 bucket.
 Next, you can click on the **Create role** button which will create an IAM Role and attach to Policy to SageMaker.